phylo-lab-usc/CloseRead_ig-assembly-eval/README.md

 conda activate ig-assembly-eval
 ```

+### Other Requirements

+[IgDetective](https://github.com/Immunotools/IgDetective.git) is required for the following analysis.

 ## Usage
 ### Running the Pipeline

 ![snakefile overview](plots/dag_snake.png)

 Use the Snakefile to run all the code located in the `code` folder.
 Above is an example pipeline overview for 1 species.

 Required input files:

 - HiFi fastq/BAM files of species of interest at `$HOME/$fastqdir/$species_name/`